jacklim-gif/LinguaBuddy/README.md

 3. AI generates a reply, tone feedback, or cultural tip.
 4. Backend responds to the frontend and optionally saves mistakes to DynamoDB.

-> **Note:** Maximum message length is 150 characters to avoid slow responses or server errors.

 ---

 ## Getting Started